veloblank/js-basics-functions-readme-v-000/README.md

 }
 ```

-If we _call_ this function, we'll get the exact _same_ result as
+If we _call_ this function, we'll get the exact _same_ result as the original
 `exerciseByronThePoodle()`.

 But there are some advances here.
 We define the `dogName` and `dogBreed` in
 only one place.
-We could change things a bit easier now by changing these
+That means we can change things a bit easier now by changing
-variables instead of than using our editor's find-and-replace function.
+these variables instead of using find-and-replace.

 Our problem now is that our function has the `dogName` and `dogBreed` locked
 in.
 If we could make it possible to tell each _call_ of the function "Hey use